QAwithHeilynFuselier/Hybrid-Testing-Suite-Selenium-Postman/README.md

-AI Evaluation Framework (LLM Reliability)
-This feature branch introduces an advanced evaluation layer designed to audit and validate Generative AI outputs.
-The focus is shifted from functional UI testing to Model Reliability and Safety.
+AI Evaluation Framework: LLM Reliability (Java Edition) This feature branch introduces an advanced evaluation layer designed to audit and validate Generative AI outputs.
+The focus shifts from traditional functional UI testing to Model Reliability, Safety, and Truthfulness using a native Java stack.

 Key Features
-Hallucination Detection: Implementation of a "Model-as-a-Judge" script (Model_Hallucination_Check.py) that compares LLM outputs against ground-truth reference data to identify fabricated information.
+Java-Native Hallucination Detection: Implementation of a "Model-as-a-Judge" architecture using Java service classes.
+It compares LLM outputs against ground-truth reference data to identify fabricated information without leaving the JVM.

-Adversarial & Bias Testing: Automated suites to test model resilience against manipulative prompts and evaluate fairness across different datasets.
+Adversarial & Bias Testing Suites: Automated TestNG/JUnit suites that leverage Data Providers to inject manipulative prompts (Jailbreaking) and evaluate model fairness across diverse datasets.

-Hybrid SDK Orchestration: Leverages a custom environment setup where Java (JDK) manages the web infrastructure and Python (Virtual Environments) handles the AI evaluation logic.
+Unified SDK Orchestration: Eliminated Python dependency.
+The project now leverages a single JDK environment (managed via File > Project Structure > SDKs) to handle both the Web Infrastructure (Selenium/Playwright) and the AI Evaluation logic.

-Automated AI Auditing: Integration of OpenAI's API to programmatically score the accuracy and relevance of AI-generated responses.
+Programmatic AI Auditing: Direct integration with OpenAI/Gemini Java SDKs to programmatically score the accuracy, toxicity, and relevance of AI-generated responses.

 Technical Implementation
-Language: Python 3.x .

-Environment Management: Utilizes .venv for dependency isolation and requirements tracking.
+Language: Java 17+

+Build Tool: Maven / Gradle (Centralized dependency management in pom.xml).

+Testing Engine: TestNG with Page Factory for seamless UI interaction.

+Environment: Pure Java (No .venv or Python interpreters required).

-Core Logic: Uses heuristic and LLM-based comparisons to determine if a response is a "Hallucination" or "Verified Fact
+Core Logic: Uses LLM-based Semantic Comparison and heuristic checks to determine if a response is a "Hallucination" or a "Verified Fact."